chew-in/computational_physics/3_ANN/README.md

 | 1      | 0      | 0      | 1      |
 | 1      | 1      | 0      | 1      |

+### Back-propagation Algorithm

+pick learning rate,

 - performance plot comparing tanh and sigmoid
 -

 ## Project 2 - two-layer perceptron for XOR relation

 We will implement the XOR logic on the perceptron as described in the following truth table.
+See xxx notebook for details.

 Training set:
 | Input 1    | Input 2    | Input 3    | Output    |
 | ----------- | ----------- | ----------- | ----------- |